IgorBuchelnikov/ObservableComputations/README.md

    _valueComputing ?? new Computing<string>(() => Value);
 ```

-### Use public readonly structures instead of encapsulated private members
+### Use public read-only structures instead of encapsulated private members

-Code example given in ["Tracking changes in a method return value" section ](#tracking-changes-in-a-method-return-value) is not a design standard, it is rather an antipattern: it contains code duplication and changes of properties of RoomReservation class is not tracked.
+Code example given in ["Tracking changes in a method return value" section ](#tracking-changes-in-a-method-return-value) is not a design standard, it is rather an antipattern: it contains code duplication and changes of properties of *RoomReservation* class is not tracked.
 That code is given only for demonstration of tracking changes in a method return value.
 Here is the fixed design:

 ```csharp
 using System;